The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 There are no guardrails, fences, or any type of safety railings.
 It’s just you, the jeep, and the quick drop-offs on either side.

-Skyline Drive continues for about 3 miles with views that overlook the city and valleys on either side.
+Skyline Drive continues for 2.6 miles with views that overlook the city and valleys on either side.

 It’s quite a hair-raising experience but you always feel safe in the jeep.